wayne391/symbolic-music-datasets/README.md

 # List of Symbolic Musical Datasets

-This repository aims to collect symolic musical datasets with more valucable and detailed labels, such as, genres, chords and explicit melody tracks.
+This repository aims to collect symolic musical datasets with more valucable and detailed labels, such as, **genres**, **chords** and explicit **melody tracks**.
 Moreover, for the advanced utilization, I will write some codes for conversions between different formats.
-Notice that I do not own these datasets and due to the consideration of copyrights, some of them will not be opened.
+Notice that I do **not** own these datasets and due to the consideration of copyrights, some of them will not be opened.

+Generally, each file is organzed in three folders: *archive*, *codes* and *utils*.
+The folder *archive* shows the structure of the datasets.
+The codes for crawling are placed under *codes* folder.

 ### Lead Sheets